How You Too Can Improve Your Perseverance Skills with these 10 Tips

 The Harvard Crimson (March 22, 2007)

 Who was the NBA basketball player entrusted to take the game winning shot but failed not once, not twice, but twenty-six times?
+He was none other than basketball legend Michael Jordan.

 An iconic personification of perseverance, persistence, and tenacity.
 Mr Jordan stated, “I have missed more than 9,000 shots in my career.
 I have lost almost 300 games.
 On 26 occasions I have been entrusted to take the game winning shot, and I missed.
 I have failed over and over and over again in my life.
 And that is why I succeed.”